medea/medea-compressed/readme.md

 ### .close, .remove, .createSnapshot, .compact

-These methods will forward the the arguments to medea-instance.
+These methods will forward the arguments to medea-instance.

 ## Licence